Networking Tips for Introverts in the Sports Industry

 Contact Föreningskraft and we will solve your sports club’s needs with the help of sharp administrators with a “doer” mentality.

-2020, when you need to be adaptable
+When you need to be adaptable

 Sport clubs most valuable asset

-AGM Voting Online
+AGM Voting Online - Image credit: Element 5 Digital

 Image credit: Element 5 Digital

-One sports club that was already prepared for the challenges of not running their General Assembly in a physical setup only is BK Skjold, Denmark’s biggest football club.
+One sports club that was already prepared for the challenges of not running their General Assembly in a physical setup only was BK Skjold, Denmark’s biggest football club.
 Why?
-Well, they have already looked into and adapted a digital solution to voting online.
+Well, they had already looked into and adapted a digital solution to voting online.
 In all these years, especially in Sweden, we have had quite challenging times when it comes to the AGMs.
 Despite the big football clubs’ big amount of supporters and members during the games, they are not showing up at the AGMs even though they have the right to vote and participate in the club’s operations.
 A normal amount of members on the AGMs for the biggest clubs could be about 250 when they have 5-10 000 members.
 For example, IFK Göteborg with an average of 12 000 attendance had 238 members with voting right at this year’s AGM.

 BK Skjold, Denmark’s biggest club runs digital